needle-mirror/com.unity.cloud.assets/Documentation~/use-case-aggregate-assets.md

 ### Add aggregation behaviours

-To implement aggregation, open the `AssetDiscoveryBehaviour` script you created and add the following code to the end of the class:
+To implement aggregation, open the `AssetManagementBehaviour` script you created and add the following code to the end of the class:

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/Usecases/UseCaseAggregationExample.cs#Example_Behaviour)]